luke9kim8/luke9kim8/README.md

 ### <samp> Little bit more about me </samp>
 - 🔭 <samp>I’m currently working on ... </samp>
     - <samp> building web apps for Bits of Good, a student run org building apps for nonprofits! </samp>
-- ⚙️ <samp> This summer and fall, I've worked at NCR automating migration and building CI/CD pipeline with Github Actions</samp>
+- ⚙️ <samp> This summer and fall, I've worked at NCR automating migration for restuarant management platforms and building CI/CD pipeline with Github Actions</samp>
 - 🏫 <samp> I led a bootcamp for Bits of Good where I taught HTML, CSS, JavaScript and a heck a lot of React and NextJS</samp>
 - 🌱 <samp> I’m currently learning Haskell and Rust for funs and giggles </samp>
 - 📫 <samp> Check out my pinned projects below and feel free to reach out to me if you find any of my projects interesting! </samp>